blueturtleai/gimp-stable-diffusion/stablehorde/README.md

 # gimp-stable-diffusion-horde

 This repository includes a GIMP plugin for communication with the [stablehorde](https://stablehorde.net) cluster.
-You can create stablediffusion images for free without running a colab notebook or a local server.
-Please check the section "Generate Images/Limitations" to understand if this is a good fit for you.
+You can create stable-diffusion images for free without running a colab notebook or a local server.
+Please check the section "Limitations" to better understand where the limits are.

 Please check HISTORY.md for the latest changes.